 - Book your hotel.

-Information about conference hotels will be available on January 2, 2019.
+Information about conference hotels will be available beginning January 2, 2019.
 If hotel rooms are not available through our block(s), you may be asked to signed up for a waitlist.
 We recommend that you pair up with other student attendees and share the cost of the room.
 Keep in mind this cost can also be shared as part of the student travel reimbursement.

 Conference hotels fill up quickly.
 We recommend that you reserve your room as soon as possible.
 If you are having trouble finding rooms through the conference website, you can try contacting MCI directly by phone (800.830.5812).
 You can also check back on the website; additional blocks of rooms are sometimes released, and if other people cancel their rooms, they can become available online immediately.